IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

-- The Battery indication is a guide, not an accurate value, and may differ each time you check.
+- The Battery indication is a general guide, not a precise value, and may differ each time you check.

-- Depending on the remote control, it may take approximately ten seconds for the TV to diplay the estimated value.
-If 100% is displayed even though the batteries are old or slightly used, wait a while longer for the actual value to display.
+- Depending on the remote control, it may take approximately ten seconds for the TV to display the estimated value.
+If it displays 100% with batteries that aren't new, wait a while longer for the actual value to display.

-- Depending on the type of batteries, the value that the remote control doesn't function properly may be different.
+- Depending on the batteries, the value at which the remote control does not work will vary.

 - This function can't be used when the remote control doesn't work.